mncc8337/.dotfiles/README.md

 - some shell scripts collected from internet
 ## before installing
 > [!CAUTION]
-> the config was only made for my use, thus it is not stable and will be changed constantly. you should only use this config as a preference.
+> the config was made only for my use, thus it is not stable and will be changed constantly. you should only use this config as a reference.
 - install [oh my zsh](https://ohmyz.sh/) if using zsh, `home/.zshrc` relies heavily on it
 - change value of `$DOTFILES` in `home/.zshrc` to `.dotfiles` location (including its name), default to `~/.dotfiles`
 - install these packages, marked (*) items are optional and replaceable: